broughtby/broughtby-app/README.md

 # BroughtBy

 A premium marketplace connecting brands with vetted brand ambassadors.
-Think of it like a dating app for business: brands swipe through ambassador profiles, and when there's mutual interest, they can message and eventually book.
+Think of it like a B2B TaskRabbit with the look/feel of a dating app: brands swipe through ambassador profiles, match, message, and book instantly for IRL marketing.

 ## Status